-The applicant must also continue to fall under the required qualifications to continue claiming benefits for unemployment.
-These qualifications include filing bi-weekly claims and keeping an accurate record of job searches, including the name of the employer, contact information and means in which the applicant submitted their resume as evidence of a continued job search.
-Not submitting the required amount of weekly job applications could result in termination of benefits.
+Not submitting the required amount of weekly job applications could result in the termination of benefits.
 All applicants in Iowa must also accept any suitable full-time employment that is offered to them.
 Iowa state law defines suitable work as any position within the applicant’s expertise or training that provides realistic payment for the position.

 If the applicant is currently dealing with circumstances such as a move that came as a result of domestic violence, injury or illness of a family member that now requires full-time care, or a personal temporary injury, the applicant may be excused from some of the requirements listed above.
 These special circumstances will be dealt with on a case-by-case basis.

 How Long You May Receive Benefits in Iowa